PRBEM/IRBEM/README.md

 Congratulations!
 Now you have compiled libirbem.dll library in the root folder of IRBEM/.

-See the `README.install` file for more details.
+See the `README.install` or `compile/WINDOWS_INSTRUCTIONS.md` files for more details.

 Contributions
 -------------